 This is just one part of a greater push to solve the problem in the U.K..

-British Prime Minister Teresa May created the first "minister for loneliness" in mid-January and in October launched the government's first loneliness strategy.
+Then-Prime Minister Teresa May created the first "minister for loneliness" and in October launched the government's first loneliness strategy.
 Loneliness is believed to affect 9 million people in the U.K.

 Under the plan, general practitioners will be able to refer patients suffering from loneliness to community activities and voluntary services by 2023.
 May's strategy also focuses on how loneliness can be addressed in different sectors: